 You can always start your business as a sole proprietorship and convert to another form, such as LLC or corporation, later on if you end up hiring employees.

 Note: if you really want to avoid any personal liability for business debts and lawsuits, forming an LLC or corporation is the way to go.
 Just keep in mind that even LLCs and corporations aren’t foolproof when it comes to personal liability.

-Because sole proprietorship is the default business form for a one-owner business, when you start a business you automatically become a sole proprietor.
-Doesn’t get much easier than that, right?
+At this point, you’re probably wondering how to start a sole proprietorship in California.
+We’ve got good news for you, friend.
+Because sole proprietorship is the default business form for a one-owner business, when you start a business in California you automatically become a sole proprietor.

-There are a few details, though, that you need to take care of before your business starts operating:
+There are a few details, though, that you need to take care of when setting up a sole proprietorship in California: